Looking for how to get from Cebu to Malapascua?

 The bus from Cebu to Malapascua operates on a daily basis and departs every hour from the Cebu North Bus Terminal bound for New Maya Port at the northernmost tip of Cebu Island.

 The cost of the bus is around 230 pesos and the journey time is 4 hours.

-Another option of how to go to Malapascua is to ride in a shared minivan or take a private transfer which includes a pick-up from your hotel in Cebu City and drop-off at New Maya Port.
+Another option how to go to Malapascua is to ride in a shared minivan or take a private transfer which includes a pick-up from your hotel in Cebu City and drop-off at New Maya Port.

 This is the option that I went for because it was much more comfortable than the bus and the journey time was faster.

 Book Now → Private Transfer from Cebu to Malapascua

-If there are less than 15 passengers the cost of the boat is 1500 pesos total which can be divided between you and other travelers heading over to Malapascua Cebu.
+If there are fewer than 15 passengers the cost of the boat is 1500 pesos total which can be divided between you and other travelers heading over to Malapascua Cebu.

 The bus or minivan will arrive at New Maya Port and from here you will need to take an outrigger boat over to Malapascua Island which takes around 30 minutes.

-If for some reason you miss the last boat to Malapascua Cebu, there is accommodation nearby to New Maya Port where you will have to spend the night and take the first boat over to the island the following morning.
+If for some reason you miss the last boat to Malapascua Cebu, there is accommodation nearby at New Maya Port where you will have to spend the night and take the first boat over to the island the following morning.
 The name of the accommodation is D & N Lodge.